Expert-Guided Inverse Optimization for Convex Constraint Inference: Methodology

 \section{Methodology}

-In this section, we first formulate a general convex forward optimization problem, where all or some of the constraints are unknown.
+In this section, we first formulate \changemarker{a forward optimization problem with convex constraints}, where all or some of the constraints are unknown.
 We then define the inverse problem mathematically where a set of accepted and rejected observations are given, and the goal is to find constraint parameters that correctly classify these observations while enforcing optimality conditions on a preferred solution.
-We then present the general inverse optimization model and characterize the properties of its solutions.
+We then present our \changemarker{expert-guided inverse optimization model and characterize the properties of its solutions.}